nklpawar/unauthorized-tor-usage-investigation/README.md

 - Process telemetry validated that TOR was actually executed
 - Network logs were the strongest confirmation of real usage

-One important takeaway here is that **TOR usage itself is not inherently malicious**, but in a corporate environment, it significantly reduces visibility and increases risk.

-This makes it important to treat such activity with higher priority than typical Shadow IT cases.

 ---

 ## Detection Gaps and Improvements